 VOLT is a

-surprising residential complex that with a classic appearance from a distance, but up close its rich detailing stands out.
+surprising residential complex with a classic appearance from a distance, but up close its rich detailing stands out.
 With a contemporary twist it translates the traditional Delft courtyard to modern times, becoming one of the highlights in the Delft Spoorzone.